memgraph/docs/docs/tutorials/graph-modeling.md

 ## 1. What is a graph database?

+A **graph database** is a type of database that stores data in the form of **nodes** that can be connected with **relationships**.

-A **graph database** uses mathematical graph structures to represent and store data.
+A graph database uses mathematical graph structures to represent and store data.
 Graph databases are designed to treat the relationships between data as equally important as the data itself.
 Those relationships allow stored data to be linked together directly and, in many cases, retrieved with one operation.